Future Lab is Goodwood's innovation pavilion, inspiring industry enthusiasts and future scientists with dynamic tech

 "It’s a sublime and surprising motor circuit.
 After all, Ken Miles and Phil Hill developed our GT40 there and US President Biden’s Corvette is Goodwood Green."

-Located at the heart of the historic airfield, the new Aerodrome building is a wonderful choice for your next meeting or event.
+Located at the heart of the historic airfield, the Aerodrome is a wonderful choice for your next meeting or event.
 The modern, glass-fronted building offers stunning views of the runway and the rooftop viewing platform is ideal for an evening drinks reception.
-Our teaching room is popular with smaller groups and perfect for those wanting to book a group activity afterwards - like Grapefruit Bombing!
+In addition, our Hangars offer a completely blank canvas for spectacular parties, Hangar 1 famously hosting the Revival Ball each year.

 Everything went so well, and the team really enjoyed their time at Goodwood.
 I really can't fault the service that we received.
 The event ran so smoothly that I got to feel like a standard attendee rather than the organiser for the first time at one of these away events which was so lovely.